Fremont Arts Council has an open Community Art Studio to create art for the Fremont Solstice Parade.

 - Ironing boards

 Do you have goods or services that would be beneficial in helping us bring the community together through art?
+Everyone is welcome to share what they do best!
+We appreciate all kinds of donations from massages for tired workers to food donations from restaurants we appreciate the help!

 Don’t see your items on this list & its not something we can use?